About Chick-fil-A: Who we are

 Chick-fil-A is in the business of serving our guests great food and remarkable service.
 Family-owned and privately held, our company and our local independent franchised Operators are devoted to serving the local communities in which we operate, while offering great-tasting food made with quality ingredients — including the Original Chick-fil-A® Chicken Sandwich.

-Today, Chick-fil-A® restaurants serve great tasting food to millions of guests every year, in more than 2,600 locations in the United States and Canada.
+Today, Chick-fil-A® restaurants serve great tasting food to millions of guests every year, in more than 2,700 restaurants in 48 states, Washington, D.C., Puerto Rico and Canada.

 When was Chick-fil-A founded?

 As the saying goes, although we didn’t invent the chicken, Chick-fil-A founder S. Truett Cathy really did invent the Original Chick-fil-A® Chicken Sandwich in 1964.
 Starting with a boneless chicken breast, he then marinated, hand-breaded and pressure-cooked the chicken to perfection, topped it with two slices of the perfect pickle and served it atop a bun.
 A seemingly simple idea, it took years of experimentation for him to perfect the sandwich.
 But once he got it right, Truett’s customers told him and we haven’t changed it since.

 More than 50 years later, the Chick-fil-A® Chicken Sandwich remains a classic, and our commitment to use top-quality ingredients remains emphatically the same.
 It’s actually in our name: “grade A top quality” chicken is why Truett named the company Chick-fil-A when he officially founded the company in 1967.